 Bobby's Elephant Park with guide Ton Pawat ( look him up on facebook to get a tour)

 Our next favorite was riding the elephants.
 There are many different parks you can visit to see the elephant.
 The Elephant Nature Park is the largest with over 70 elephants however you don't not get personal time with the elephants.
 We choose to support a smaller park called Bobby's Elephant Park which is right next door in the Northern part of Chiang Mai about a half hours drive from the city.
-We learned many things about elephant and our guide really took the time to not only show us something we have never seen before but to educate us on these animals.
+We learned many things about elephant and our guide really took the time to not only showing us something we have never seen before but to educate us on these animals.
 We waded through thigh high mud and just as I was watching an elelphant... well... ummm... made a lake in the mud in front of me I was stepping right in it.... with my bare feet.
-So if you don't mind some adventure you can walk your elephant through the mud and fall on your face a couple times like I did or you can choose to ride him there.
+So if you don't mind some adventure you can walk your elephant through the mud and fall on your face a couple times like I did or you can choose to ride him across.
 Riding an elephant is no the most comfortable so I would advise against tours where you ride them for three hours.
 They gave us a beautiful fifteen minutes atop the elephants and given their hairs are like a wire brush that was more than enough time.
 They are highly intelligent and stubborn creatures but so gentle and fun.
 We learned that each has its own special personality.
 They eat about 100 lbs a day!
 The domestic elephants were domesticated firstly to be used in war with the king riding the Elephant and soldiers with swords guarding the feet however with the invention of the gun the second generation was used just for farmland and transportation.
 With modern technology these Elephants are placed in Elephant parks to be cared for and fed by those who can spend a lot of time with them and maintain a relationship.
 There are only two species of elephants in the world the African and the Asian elephant.
 The Asian elephants are small and only the males have tusks, they also have two humps on the head African elephants have flat heads and are much larger.
 African elephants both male and female have tusks.
 You can not purchase ivory here and bring it anywhere to help put an end to the ivory trade.
 African elephants are also not as smart as Asian elephants typically and are hard to domesticate so they are most often hunted as it is harder to use they for another purpose which is sad to say.
 I wish their purpose could be seen as just a creature to admire.
 Anyway elephants travel in families and some families get along and some don't.
 Elephants are pregnant for two years typically.
 They live the same life span as humans they can get up to 80 years old.
 When feeding them you have to establish eye contact.
 They are best trained with food, they will follow someone with food anywhere.
 They eat mostly pumpkins at the farm we went to, bananas are treats as they have too much sugar, and they also eat corn stalks.
 They have 32 teeth in four sets of eight but they are deep inside the mouth and are flat.
 We learned so much today and it was so much fun!

 Glass Blowing and Lantern Making